interplaynetary/free-association/resources/trust-fund/pure/protocol.md

 Alice can receive from multiple providers based on different capacity sets.
 ```

-### Primary Model: Verein as Computational Provider
+### Primary Model: Administrative Entity as Computational Provider

 **This is the core model.
-The Verein holds funds and allocates computationally.**
+The administrative entity holds funds and allocates computationally.**

 ```
-Verein has $100K available balance (from general donations, accumulated surplus, etc.)
+Administrative entity has $100K available balance (from general donations, accumulated surplus, etc.)

 Automatic Allocation Protocol:
 1. Available balance becomes declared capacity